7 Best Places to Visit in Malawi

 1. Lake Malawi: Lazy Beach Life, Snorkelling & Kayaking

 Taking up a full fifth of the country, Lake Malawi has lovely sand beaches and calm clear water filled with so many colourful fish that it often feels like you’re swimming in a giant aquarium.
-Snorkelling, diving, sailing or kayaking top the list of activities but life on the lakeshore moves at such a leisurely pace that many visitors simply enjoy a “laze and gaze” holiday – staring at the water’s shimmering surface over the pages of a novel.
+Snorkelling, diving, sailing or kayaking top the list of activities for one of the top vacations in Malawi.
+But life on the lakeshore moves at such a leisurely pace that many visitors simply enjoy a ‘laze and gaze’ holiday – staring at the water’s shimmering surface over the pages of a novel.

 Considered one of the best places in Malawi, there are many ways to experience the magic of the lake.
 Stay close to a local fishing village in a beach lodge in Cape Maclear or on Likoma Island; alternatively, opt for somewhere completely private and exclusive such as tiny Mumbo Island or Nkwichi Lodge on the lake’s remote Mozambican shore.

 2. Liwonde National Park: Malawi's Best Game Viewing

 When deciphering where to go in Malawi for the best game viewing experience, look no further than Liwonde National Park.
 You have a good chance of seeing large herds of elephant, different species of antelope and an incredible variety of birds.
 That said, a safari in Liwonde is less about checklists and more about a well-rounded wildlife experience, offering one of the best vacations in Malawi.

 Stay at Mvuu Lodge and go on early morning bush walks with friendly and knowledgeable guides, enjoy boat safaris on the croc-and-hippo-dotted Shire River, and in the evenings, watch wildlife at the water’s edge from the comfort of your viewing deck.
 Bliss!